Lot and His Daughters (Orazio Gentileschi, Los Angeles): Seven different versions

 While the J. Paul Getty Museum houses one of the most important pieces of Gentileschi's career, there are at least seven painted versions and one engraving of this piece.
-The version that is held in the Getty has been confused with another version that looks nearly identical, as well as a version that is located in the Berlin State Museum (Figure 4).
+One of the painted versions is held in the Gemäldegalerie, Berlin, while another is in the National Gallery of Canada in Ottawa.
+Another version is held in the Thyssen-Bornemisza Museum in Madrid; this has been confused with the Getty version, but was in fact painted by Gentileschi's assistants.
+A similar treatment of the same subject, also titled Lot and His Daughters, is held in the Bilbao Fine Arts Museum in Spain.

 The version held in the Berlin Museum is especially intriguing due to the fact that the composition is nearly the same, however an important note is that the colors of the garments of the two daughters are switched between the version in the Getty and the version in the Berlin Museum.

 The Lot and His Daughters that currently stands in the Berlin Museum bears exactly the same figural composition as the one in the Getty.
 Lot is hunched in the lap of the daughter to the left as she points to Sodom and the daughter to the right backs away from the view in the same position.
 However, the daughter to the left is wearing a yellow dress and the daughter to the right is wearing a red dress which actively changes the mood of the painting.

-Articles about the other versions of this painting are: